numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 the behaviour of an existing program.
 For example, a new ``int24`` would be the first valid common type for ``int16`` and ``uint16``, demoting the currently defined behaviour of ``int32``.
+This API extension could be allowed in the future, while adding it may be more involved, the current proposal for defining casts is fully opaque in this regard and thus extensible.

 Casting